Case Study

 Market My Spec

 Zero prompts.
 Zero lines of code.
-The harness shipped a second product.
+Ten working days.
+Same harness.

 Working Days